peteroupc/CBOR/docs/PeterO.ExtendedDecimal.md

  * <i>desiredExponentSmall</i>: A 32-bit signed integer.

+ * <i>rounding</i>: The parameter  <i>rounding</i>
- * <i>rounding</i>: Not documented yet.
+ is not documented yet.

 <b>Returns:</b>

-A decimal number with the same value as this object but with the exponent changed. returns not-a-number (NaN) if the rounding mode is Rounding.Unnecessary and the result is not exact.
+A decimal number with the same value as this object but with the exponent changed.
+Returns not-a-number (NaN) if the rounding mode is Rounding.Unnecessary and the result is not exact.

 ### Quantize